George Michael: 2005–2010: Twenty Five and 25 Live

 During the 2005 Live 8 concert at Hyde Park, London, Michael joined Paul McCartney on stage, harmonising on The Beatles classic "Drive My Car".
+In November 2006, Michael's second greatest hits album, Twenty Five, was released by Sony BMG.
+The album, celebrating the 25th anniversary of his music career, debuted at No. 1 in the UK.
 In 2006, Michael embarked on his first tour in 15 years, 25 Live.
 The tour began in Barcelona, Spain, on 23 September and finished in December at Wembley Arena in England.
 On 9 June 2007, Michael became the first artist to perform live at the newly renovated Wembley Stadium in London.
-On 25 March 2008, a third part of the 25 Live Tour was announced for North America, with 21 dates in the US and Canada.
+On 25 March 2008, a third part of the 25 Live tour was announced for North America, with 21 dates in the US and Canada.

 Michael made his American acting debut by playing a guardian angel to Jonny Lee Miller's character on Eli Stone, a US TV series.
 Each episode of the show's first season was named after a song of his.
 Michael also appeared on the 2008 finale show of American Idol on 21 May, singing "Praying for Time".
 When asked what he thought Simon Cowell would say of his performance, he replied "I think he'll probably tell me I shouldn't have done a George Michael song.
 He's told plenty of people that in the past, so I think that'd be quite funny."
 On 25 December 2008, Michael released a new Christmas-themed track, "December Song (I Dreamed of Christmas)", on his website for free.

+In early 2010, Michael performed his first concerts in Australia since 1988.
+On 20 February 2010, Michael performed his first show in Perth at the Burswood Dome to an audience of 15,000.